What's an LCAP?

 Who holds the most power in the education system?
 It's complicated, of course, but practically speaking the best single answer is the school district.

-Use our Ed100 / PTA LCAP Checklist
+Use the Ed100 / PTA LCAP Checklist to prepare

-Districts also plan.
+They also plan.

-As part of the budget process, the LCAP must be approved by both the district board of education and the county board of education, theoretically through a process of public review and comment.
+As part of the budget process, the LCAP must be approved by both the district board of education and the county board of education through a process of public review and comment.
 Which all sounds great — but there's a problem.
-In the service of precision, LCAPs often smack of intimidating legalese and edu-jargon.
-Because they are long and little-read, they are marbled with acronyms and abbreviations.
-They don't look like something written for regular people to read and understand.
-Some school districts hold events to explain their LCAP documents.
-Many don't.
-This post helps explain the key elements of the LCAP, why they matter, and how to learn about them.

-What is an "LCAP"?
+What is an LCAP?

 The LCAP (Local Control Accountability Plan) is a three-year plan, updated annually, that describes what the district plans to do to support student outcomes.
 It's a document with a required structure built around ten priority areas, as reflected in the diagram below.
 Your district's LCAP must include information about how it serves students with different backgrounds, particularly those living in poverty, foster youth, and students who are learning English.